japper83/Google-Calculator/README.md

 ```

 The site is now available on port 5000
-Change the Google API-Token in the settings page of the site.
+Change the Google API-Token in the settings page of the site and in template/index.html